Northwest Upstate Illini Conference: Basketball divisions

 Prior to the 2019-2020 school year, the conference realigned back to three divisions.
 The divisions would be labeled North, South and West and would be unbalanced with two divisions having 7 teams and one having 6.
 Fulton joined the conference for the 2021-22 season and were placed in the South Division, giving each division 7 teams.
+Prior to the 2023-24 season, Orangeville and Aquin boys basketball began a coop, reducing the number of teams in the North to 6.